Well? Do you know the answer? What is your story? Who are you? What makes you YOU? What is your role in the wider story?

 Some of us can answer those questions straight away, others don’t quite know.
 Some of us thought we did once, but are so sure anymore and there are those others who feel like we have never known.

 Others think our part in the story is too small or insignificant.
-We think that because we don’t have amazing stories to tell, because we cant say God healed us of this serious disease or brought us through that terrible valley, or because we are still part way towards our healing that somehow our story is less than valid.
+We think that because we don’t have amazing stories to tell, because we can’t say God healed us of this serious disease or brought us through that terrible valley, or because we are still part way towards our healing that somehow our story is less than valid.
 When opportunity to give testimony comes, or other chances to tell our story, we feel that we are insignificant compared to others and so we stay silent.

 I want to tell you about the book I’ve been reading.
 “Encyclopedia of an Ordinary Life” by Amy Krouse Rosenthal.
-It’s not a Christian book, its not a how to, its not an amazing work of fiction, it’s an A to Z of everyday life for one, ordinary woman in modern day America.
+It’s not a Christian book, it’s not a how to, it’s not an amazing work of fiction, it’s an A to Z of everyday life for one, ordinary woman in modern day America .

 The foreword of this book includes the following passage :